nicolaymh/My_First_Api_.Net/README.md

 To use this API, run the project and make HTTP requests to the defined routes in the `ClientController`.

-## Contributions

-Contributions are welcome!
-If you'd like to improve this API or report issues, feel free to open an issue or submit a pull request on GitHub.

 ## License

 This project is licensed under the [MIT License](LICENSE).